- Sexual assault allegations can be extremely distressing for the patient, the doctor and their families.

 - If a chaperone is present, make a note of their name and job description in the clinical records.

-- The GMC accepts that a doctor may proceed with an intimate examination without a chaperone as long as both the patient and doctor are in agreement; however, having a chaperone present can strengthen a doctor's defence if an allegation of unprofessional behaviour is made.
+- The GMC accepts that a doctor can proceed with an intimate examination without a chaperone as long as both the patient and doctor agree.
+However, having a chaperone present can strengthen a doctor's defence if an allegation of unprofessional behaviour is made.

-In the unlikely event that you become aware of a sexual assault allegation being made against you by one of your patients, contact the MDU as soon as possible for support and advice.
+In the unlikely event of a sexual assault allegation being made against you by a patient, contact us as soon as possible for support and advice.

 A GP was asked to give a statement to the police after a 44-year old female patient made an allegation that the doctor had stared at and stroked her breasts during a consultation.